 Stoneleigh is committed to supporting young people’s overall well-being, including their social development and mental and physical health.
-We invest in work that improves the health of individuals involved—or at significant risk of involvement—with the child welfare and juvenile justice systems as well as those affected by violence.
-Lessons learned from research on childhood trauma and toxic stress are fundamental to this work.
+We invest in work that helps youth thrive in their communities, improves the health of those involved in the child welfare and youth justice systems, and interrupts community violence.
+The lived experiences of young people, as well as research on childhood trauma and toxic stress, are fundamental to this work.

-Young people involved with the child welfare and juvenile justice systems disproportionately struggle with chronic health conditions, mental health challenges, substance abuse, and profound experiences of trauma.
+Young people involved with the child welfare and youth justice systems disproportionately struggle with chronic health conditions, mental health challenges, substance use disorders, and profound experiences of trauma.
 However, the care they receive is frequently fragmented and insufficiently addresses their complex needs.
-Stoneleigh seeks to ensure these young people receive high-quality, culturally competent treatment, and that there is strong coordination and continuity of care across systems.
+Stoneleigh seeks to build strong coordination and continuity of care across systems, and ensure that young people receive culturally competent and high-quality treatment.

-We support approaches that address the needs of youth affected by violence in their communities.
-These include targeted prevention strategies (focused on reducing the likelihood that youth with multiple risk factors become victims or perpetrators) as well as intervention strategies (focused on reducing violent behavior among those already engaging in violence).
-We also support strategies that address the physical, emotional and social needs of victims in order to ultimately disrupt the cycle of violence that can frequently trap these young people.
+We believe that youth should feel safe and be able to thrive.
+We support approaches that address the needs of youth who are affected by violence in their communities.
+These include prevention strategies focused on reducing the likelihood that youth become harmed by or responsible for violence as well as intervention strategies focused on reducing violent behavior among those already engaging in violence.
+We also support strategies that address the physical, emotional and social needs of those who have been harmed in order to disrupt the cycle of violence that can frequently trap these young people.